 Kerry Kenn is an award-winning freelance writer specializing in addiction, mental health, and wellness content.
 She brings empathy, clarity, and research-driven insight to stories that support recovery, resilience, and personal growth across consumer, clinical, and business audiences.

-Joe has been sober for a while now.
-He still struggles daily with the urge to drink.
-He doesn’t want to give in, but doesn’t know if he can continue to resist.
-He believes his willpower simply isn’t strong enough.
-He has very little self discipline, and fears the day will soon come when he gives in to his cravings.
+Joe has been sober for a while now, but still struggles daily with the urge to drink.
+Joe doesn’t want to give in, but doesn’t know if he can continue to resist.

 Your first two steps in this process are: